MeldaKiziltan/Meldakiziltan/README.md

 I'm a Mechatronics Engineering student at the University of Waterloo interested in aerospace, biomechanics, and robotics.

-👩‍💻 Check out my pinned projects below (scaNFT is a Hack the North 2021 winner!)!
+👩‍💻 Check out my pinned projects below!
 Currently looking for Winter 2022 co-op positions.

+✨ scaNFT is a Hack the North 2021 winner!

 📫 Connect with me here: https://www.linkedin.com/in/meldakiziltan/